Hello, you wonderful soul!

 - an abundance of nasturtiums and other perfectly common garden flowers

 - colour that resonates and domesticity vivified

 - a generous handful of very sweet feline interlopers :)

-- listening to Aussie comedians’ podcasts in my headphones while out for a walk or jog, or
+- listening to comedians’ and other podcasts while out for a constitutional, or

-- throwing up my hands in dismay at a building industry that seems oblivious to the benefits of passive solar architecture – for the love of our planet will someone please tell house designers to face the living areas North? (in the Southern Hemisphere).
+- throwing up my hands in dismay at a culture of building that seems oblivious to the benefits of passive solar architecture – for the love of our planet will someone please tell house designers to face the living areas North? (in the Southern Hemisphere)

 Click here, to hear what other bold souls in our tribe say about my art.

-PS Come on this curious adventure with me?
+PS Come on this delightful and curious adventure with me?
 Sign up for Studio eLetters direct to your inbox each month, here: